bas-ansible-roles-collection/system-users/tests/README.md

 This scenario is tested within *Continuous Integration*:

+* Two users are created, the first with optional settings, an authorised key and custom primary and secondary groups, the second, only with required options, no authorised keys and the default primary and no secondary groups

 These scenarios are tested *manually*:

 1. `test-users` - Creates two users, the first with optional settings, the second only with required options
 2. `test-users` - Creates two users, the first including an authorised key, the second without
 3. `test-remove` - Creates a new user, required options only, and removes a pre-existing user [1]
+4. `test-groups` - Creates two users, the first with custom primary and secondary groups, the second with a default primary group and no secondary groups [2]

 Note: VM names `test-*` may be repeated to test multiple scenarios on the same VM, providing they do not overlap.

 Manually run scenarios are run on all Operating Systems this role supports.
 Continuous Integration scenarios only run